We all know that volunteering is easier said than done, especially when time and energy are foundational to recovery from a substance use disorder.

-But volunteering can simultaneously benefit others and yourself greatly, which is why it’s healthy to volunteer any time of the year and at any stage of your life– even during addiction treatment.
+But volunteering can simultaneously benefit others and yourself greatly, which is why it’s healthy to volunteer any time of the year and at any stage of your life–even during addiction treatment.

 From a medical perspective, volunteering is beneficial to your physical and mental health, which can be game-changing during the recovery process.
 Organizations like Create the Good, Random Acts of Kindness, and Addiction Professional explain just a few of the ways that volunteering can help you while you help others:

 Increased lifespan: Volunteering individuals age 55 and older are proven to have a 44 percent lower likelihood of dying early, showing that volunteering is even more effective at maintaining health into old age “than exercising four times a week or going to church” (RAK).
-This benefit is especially important for those who are recovering from substance abuse, as addiction can unfortunately cause physical damage that affects longevity.
+This benefit is especially important for those who are recovering from substance use, as addiction can unfortunately cause physical damage that affects longevity.
 Additionally, after achieving sobriety, many people feel as if they have been given a second chance at life and want to be able to enjoy it for as long as they can.

 Improved mental health: Volunteering post-recovery can reinforce all that you have accomplished by leading to an inner sense of purpose and fulfillment–a calling to help others.

-It has also been proven to reduce stress levels by giving people a “sense of meaning and appreciation—both given and received—which can be calming” (Create the Good).
+Volunteering has also been proven to reduce stress levels by giving people a “sense of meaning and appreciation—both given and received—which can be calming” (Create the Good).
 Finally, the act of volunteering can also release dopamine at similar levels to what is released by an intense workout.

 Acquiring social confidence in varying situations when interacting with strangers is invaluable in gaining personal confidence in your recovery and sobriety.
 Not only can volunteering improve your individual social abilities, but it can also improve the relationships that you have with others by expanding your social network and support system.
 Get to know the people that you are volunteering with; you already share similar values and interests of helping others and prioritizing the giving of your time and energy (Create the Good).